kisielo85/discord-minesweeper/README.md

 every 10 minutes the script will make a new map

 you can change map size and mine count with these variables: ```width```, ```height```, ```mines```<br>
-but keep in mind that discord allows only 190 characters for "about me"
+but keep in mind that discord allows only 190 characters in a bio

 every field has 5 characters (```||③||```), and new line (```\n```) counts as one character